 Welcome to the Purugganan Laboratory at the Center for Genomics and Systems Biology at New York University.
 Research in the laboratory is focused on evolutionary, ecological and functional genomics of plants.
 Active projects in the lab include (1) the Environmental Gene Regulatory Interaction Network (EGRINs) project which aims to characterize gene regulatory networks involved in the rice stress response.
 (2) There are also multiple active QTL mapping projects in the lab which aim to identify genes controlling variability in salt tolerance among rice varieties.
 (3) A third major line of research is characterization of the molecular basis of natural variation in Arabidopsis flowering time.
 (4) Finally, we have an ongoing interest in the process of plant domestication and are currently using whole genome sequencing to understand the origin and diversification of date palm (Phoenix dactylifera) and rice.

-The work in the laboratory is funded by the National Science Foundation.
+The work in the laboratory is funded by the National Science Foundation, the NYUAD Research Institute, and the Zegar Family Foundation

 You can find a map of our location here: Map

-The lab has recently expanded to include a satellite location at New York University, Abu Dhabi, in the United Arab Emirates.
-The expansion is part of the new Center for Genomics and Systems Biology at the Center for Science and Engineering in Mussafah, Abu Dhabi.
-It is staffed full time by a post-doctoral researcher, Khaled Hazzouri
+The lab has recently expanded to New York University, Abu Dhabi, in the United Arab Emirates.
+The expansion is part of the new Center for Genomics and Systems Biology in the Experimental Research Building at NYUAD, Saadiyat Island, Abu Dhabi.
+The lab is staffed full time by a research associate, Khaled Hazzouri, and a technician, Sylvie Ferrand

 We regularly have open positions for graduate students and post-doctoral researchers in the lab.
 Please contact us.